Burnley Tone of Voice — Emoji-Heavy

 What makes Burnley's brand voice unique?

 Burnley stands out through their emoji-heavy communication style.
-Their central brand tension — "Industrial Heritage vs. Modern Game" — shapes every message they craft in the Sports & Fitness sector.
+Their central brand tension, "Industrial Heritage vs. Modern Game", shapes how they communicate across the Sports & Fitness sector.

 What language style does Burnley use?